-I. A PLA with targeted priority hiring requirements is an effective tool to manage public works projects that reduces the risk of project delays, reduces labor disruptions and labor shortages, and improves job-site safety.
-In addition, it is also an effective tool to create local jobs, enhance workforce diversity and improve overall working conditions.
+I. A PLA with targeted priority hiring requirements is an effective tool to manage public works projects that when reduces reducing the risk of project delays, reduces and reducing the potential of labor disruptions and labor shortages, and improves job-site safety.

+J. Priority Hire is In addition, it is also an effective tool to create local jobs, enhance workforce diversity and improve overall working conditions.